 North Carolina General Statutes punish theft crimes according to the value of the property stolen.
 The courts look at what the defendant took – property or services – gauge its value, and classify the theft crime accordingly.
 The classifications and penalties for theft crimes in Henderson are in order from least to most severe:

 - Class 3, Class 2, and Class 1 misdemeanor.
 Concealment of merchandise (when the shop owner apprehends the suspect before he/she leaves the store) is a Class 3 misdemeanor upon a first offense and Class 2 upon a second offense, if the second offense is within three years of the first.
 Class 3 misdemeanor penalties may include 24 hours of community service in lieu of jail time.
 A Class 2 misdemeanor can carry 72 hours of service and/or 72 hours in jail in lieu of a maximum jail sentence of up to 60 days.
-For third or subsequent offenses committed within five years after the date the defendant was convicted of two other offenses of Concealment, the defendant shall be guilty of a Class 1 misdemeanor, the defendant must serve at least 11 days in jail in lieu of the maximum jail sentence of up to 120 days.
+For third or subsequent offenses committed within five years after the date, the defendant was convicted of two other offenses of Concealment, the defendant shall be guilty of a Class 1 misdemeanor, the defendant must serve at least 11 days in jail in lieu of the maximum jail sentence of up to 120 days.

 - Class 1 misdemeanor.
 Stealing property or services valued at $1,000 or less is a Class 1 misdemeanor, punishable with one to 120 days of jail time.

 - Class H felony.
 If the goods or services stolen are more than $1,000 in value, the courts classify it as a Class H felony larceny.
-However, larceny is a felony regardless of value if the defendant took the property off another’s person, the defendant was guilty of breaking and entering, or if the stolen property is an explosive device, firearm, or record from the NC State Archives.
+However, larceny is a felony regardless of value if the defendant took the property off another’s person, the defendant was guilty of breaking and entering, or if the stolen property is an explosive device, firearm, or record from the North Carolina State Archives.
 Felony larceny is punishable with four to 39 months of imprisonment.

-Common Defenses used by Theft Crime Lawyers
+Common Defenses for Theft Crimes

 - You had a good faith belief that the property you took was yours.